lydell/tiny-decoders/README.md

 - [Renaming union field](examples/renaming-union-field.test.ts)
 - [`fieldsUnion` with common fields](examples/fieldsUnion-with-common-fields.test.ts)

 Note: If you use the same tag value twice, the last one wins.
 TypeScript infers a type with two variants with the same tag (which is a valid type), but tiny-decoders can’t tell them apart.
 Nothing will ever decode to the first one, only the last one will succeed.
+Trying to encode the first one might result in bad data.

 ### tag